rkrishdev/react-node-express-mysql-jwt-boilerplate/README.md

 ### Note!

-Feel free to remove any tools like MUI, MySQL2 as the app structure is flexible.
+Feel free to remove any tools like MUI, MySQL2 as the app structure is flexible and scalable.

 ## Features: